|

 the implementation is allowed to treat item's commands as if they were of

-type ITEM
+type ITEM.

-may have a default Command
+Items may have a default Command.

-This state is controlled by the setDefaultCommand(javax.microedition.lcdui.Command)
+This state is controlled by the setDefaultCommand(javax.microedition.lcdui.Command) method.
+The

-is eligible to be bound to a special
+default Command is eligible to be bound to a special

 platform-dependent user gesture.
 The implementation chooses which gesture is